dephub/dephub-core/README.md

 # dephub-core

 Core Go libraries package used in DepHub project.
 Provide logic for managing (read-only, for now) dependencies for PHP and Python package managers.

+> :exclamation: The package is in active developement.
+Methods may and will change over time until the first major release (1.\*).
+Then the project will follow semantic versioning rules.

 ## Internal packages

 ### API wrappers:

 Helps you to communicate with different packages repositories.

 #### [Packagist.org](https://packagist.org) wrapper ([package README.md](/providers/api/packagist/README.md))

 Basic usage:

 ```go
 // import "github.com/dephub/dephub-core/providers/api/packagist"